Surfing Puerto Rico / Everything You Need to Know

 Since Puerto Rico is mostly known for big, hollow, powerful surf and reef breaks, it is definitely more suitable for intermediate to advanced surfers.
 Puerto Rico is also known for having strong currents and riptides, as well as a healthy supply of sea urchins.

-All factors considered, having surf experience is recommended and Puerto Rico is not a great place to learn to surf.
-That being said, there are usually always options for beginners with proper guidance.
+Generally speaking, experience is recommended here, as Puerto Rico doesn’t exactly have a reputation as a place to learn to surf.
+That being said, there are numerous options for beginners.

-As with most surf destinations, when it’s big there are typically places where a less experienced surfer can have fun and get their feet wet too.
-Big swells come and go leaving the days before and after the peak of the swell fun-sized and manageable for the novice surfer.
-So know your limits and ask around if you’re not an expert.
+As with most surf destinations, when the swell is pumping, there are protected spots where less experienced surfers can have fun and get their feet wet, too.
+In addition, big swells come and go, with the days before and after the peak of the swell typically fun-sized and manageable for novice surfers.
+Know your limits and ask around if you’re not an expert.

 Crowds

-Puerto Rico’s good surf is no secret and since it’s a very easy and desirable surf destination to travel to in the winter, it gets busy during the peak season.
-The crowds start to die off in March and the off-shore winds start to blow more consistently.
-Head-high plus surf can stick around through May and you can find yourself surfing amongst a small crowd at a break that would otherwise potentially have dozens of surfers on it.
+The quality of Puerto Rico’s surf is no secret—and since it’s a very easy and desirable surf destination to travel to in the winter, it gets busy during the peak season.
+The crowds start to die off in March, but head-high+ surf can stick around through May, so it is possible to surf with a small crowd at breaks that would otherwise have dozens of people on them.

 Antonio’s

-Reef break that caters to the intermediate and experienced surfer.
+A reef break that caters to the intermediate and experienced surfer.
 Spread out rights and lefts.
-Best in the morning as afternoon onshores can ruin it.
+Best in the morning, as afternoon onshores can ruin it.
 N/NW/NE swells and southerly winds are ideal.
-A rippable performance wave.
+Antonio’s is a rippable performance wave.
 The rights can be long and really good when it’s working.

 Sandy Beach